Types of Coverage Tokens

 Token Rotation

-Rotate your coverage tokens periodically or immediately if you suspect they’ve been compromised:
+Rotate your coverage tokens periodically or immediately if you suspect they’ve been compromised:- Go to the same place where you obtained the token

 - Click “Refresh Token” (or similar)